-The Business Process Outsourcing (BPO) industry is considered a major economic “pillar” and “lifeline” by no less than the national government itself, with an estimated worth of a whopping USD 18 billion as of 2014 (Oxford Business Group, via Business World Online, 2018)–and the numbers are projected to only grow in the future.
+The Business Process Outsourcing (BPO) industry is considered a major economic “pillar” and “lifeline” by no less than the national government itself, with an estimated current net worth of a whopping USD24 billion–and the numbers are projected to only grow in the future.
 This means that not only are more companies considering this service essential, but customers are likewise actively making use of it.

 There are a number of reasons why a company might benefit from a call center service.
 For decades, call centers served as the primary means of customer support, directly connecting a company with their customers and allowing them to address the client’s concerns immediately and more personally.
 Call centers also lend a human touch to an otherwise impersonal relationship, creating a deeper bond between the company and its clients.
 In some industries, a call center service is absolutely indispensable, as in the case of the health care sector, or with companies catering to an older clientele.
 Businesses providing products that require tech support, such as appliances or gadgets, will likewise be served well with a call center service that can guide their customers through problems step by step.